christopher-tero/capstone-companion-client/README.md

 - Make sure you have npm installed: https://www.npmjs.com/get-npm
 - Start npm server: npm start

+Note: If using the Rails backend you must start it BEFORE running npm start on the frontend and ensure the backend route is http://localhost:3000 and the frontend route is http://localhost:3001.

 ## Built With

 - React.js - https://reactjs.org/